European Accessibility Act

 All information and content must be perceptible to users, regardless of their sensory abilities.

-- Contrast: Text and graphic elements must have sufficient contrast to the background to be easily legible and recognizable for people with visual impairments.
+• Contrast: Text and graphic elements must have sufficient contrast to the background to be easily legible and recognisable for people with visual impairments.
 EN 301 549 requires a contrast of at least 4.5:1 for normal text and 3:1 for large text.

-- Further requirements: EN 301 549 contains additional requirements for websites, such as flexible font sizes, the avoidance of flickering and animations and the ability to customize the display of content.
+• Further requirements: EN 301 549 contains additional requirements for websites, such as flexible font sizes, the avoidance of flickering and animations and the ability to customise the display of content.

 Usability